nervetattoo/writings/wip/stack/readme.md

 ## What's in a stack?

 Wikipedia describes a stack as "In computer science, a stack is a last in, first out (LIFO) abstract data type and linear data structure."
 This is exactly what we have made as well.
-Its a navigational pattern we chose based on its simplicity and the fact that iOS' navigation bar is an implementation of a stack that many, many users have gotten used to by now.
+It's a navigational pattern we chose based on its simplicity and the fact that iOS' navigation bar is an implementation of a stack that many, many users have gotten used to by now.

 In eZ Exceed our stack looks and operates like this: VIDEO